byu-oit/handel/docs/handel-basics/account-config-file.rst

 Defining Your Own Account Config File
 -------------------------------------
 It's best if you can find someone with a good knowledge of VPCs to help define your account config file.
-If you don't have a person like that, see the [[Tutorial: Creating a Handel App]] page for a tutorial on setting up prerequisite resources and specifying your own account config file.
+If you don't have a person like that, see :ref:`creating-a-handel-app` for a tutorial on setting up prerequisite resources and specifying your own account config file.

 Account Config File Specification
 ---------------------------------